-- The laboratory results (for iron and lead) that are collected from each child's physical. - The height and weight screening that is done twice a year.
+- The laboratory results (for iron and lead) that are collected from each child's physical. - The height and weight screening that is done twice a year at the child's program.

 Based on this assessment, parents will receive nutrition information in the mail and the opportunity to meet with the nutritionist to discuss their child's assessment.